travelping/tetrapak/README.md

 -------------------------------------------------------------------------

-Sometimes you might need an extra configuration file while development in application environments.
+Sometimes you might need an extra configuration file while developing in application environments.
 It is possible to specify this in a folder:

 tetrapak/dev.config: